cicconet/MachineLearning/README.md

 have 10 classes; however, all images in the provided sample datasets are grayscale and have size 28x28, hence non-trivial modifications to the code should be performed in order to deal with other types of images.

-File nn_plot.py:

-Toy example using synthetic 2D data.
+File TensorFlowDemos/nn_plot.py: toy example using synthetic 2D data.
 The goal is to visualize the result of classification.

-Folder Tutorial: growing complexity, step-by-step tutorial.
+Folder TensorFlowTutorial: growing complexity, step-by-step tutorial.

+Folder KerasDemos: examples of models built using Keras, e.g. MLP, CNN, Siamese, and U-Net.

 &nbsp;